Soul65/MEAN-Practice/Node+MongoDBV2/ReadMeForNodeAndMongoSetup.txt

 (13) Create a folder data in C:/node/nodetest1/data (14) Run mongod --dbpath c:\node\nodetest1\data\
 (15) Run the server by typing mongo in cmd prompt
+(16) Type use nodetest1 in mongodb command prompt